egorvshch/DC-networks-design/README.md

-Home work for DC networks design course
+Homework for the DC networks design course